MobilityData/gtfs-validator/.github/ISSUE_TEMPLATE/feature_request.md

----
 name: Feature request
-about: Suggest an idea for this project
+description: Suggest an idea for this project
-title: ""
-labels: 'enhancement'
-assignees: ''

----

-## **Feature request**
-Note: We are happy to provide support to the entire community, however our [members and sponsors](https://mobilitydata.org/members/) have their issues prioritized as a benefit of their membership.
-MobilityData staff is aware of all issues opened, therefore there is no need for you to tag us directly.

-**Is your feature request related to a problem?
-Please describe.**
-Provide a clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Proposed solution**
+labels: ['enhancement', 'status: Needs triage']

+body:
+- type: markdown
+  attributes:
+    value: >
+      #### Before submitting a new feature idea, please make sure there isn't already an [existing issue open](https://github.com/MobilityData/gtfs-validator/issues).
+- type: textarea
+  attributes:
+    label: Describe the problem.
+    description: >
+      Describe what you are trying to achieve, and how this tool makes it more difficult.
+Describe the other means you currently use to get the job done or to have the information you need.
+  validations:
+    required: true

+- type: textarea
+  attributes:
+    label: Proposed solution.
+    description: >
       A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+  validations:
+    required: true

+- type: textarea
+  attributes:
+    label: Alternatives you've considered.
+    description: >
-A clear and concise description of any alternative solutions or features you've considered.
+      If relevant, describe any alternatives you've considered.

-**Additional context**
+  validations:
+    required: false

+- type: textarea
+  attributes:
+    label: Additional context.
+    description: >
-Add any other context or screenshots about the feature request that can help us better understand your needs.
+      Additional context that can help us better understand your need.
+  validations:
+    required: false